boldingd/EclipsePhaseContent/FurryPandering.md

 ### Holoskin

 *Holoskin* consists of an array of holoprojectors positioned around a morph, which can be used to project a virtual image over its surface.
-Among other things, this allows a morph to display any physical appearance its user desires.
+Among other things, this allows a morph to display any physical appearance its user desires – subject, of course, to that design fitting over the surface of the physical morph.

+Unfortunately for Firewall, because holograms are only visible in the visual spectrum, holoskins are not particularly useful for impersonation or infiltration.
+(Among other limitations; holograms are primarily emissive, for example, and so cannot cast shadows.)
-Unfortunately, because holograms are only visible in the visual spectrum, holoskins are not particularly useful for impersonation or infiltration; however, because they allow a morph to change its appearance at any time, they are popular with those who like to be able to adjust their appearance on the fly, or whose desired physical appearance is fantastical or difficult to achieve – notably including furries.
+Because they allow a morph to change its appearance at any time, they are popular with those who like to be able to adjust their appearance on the fly, or whose desired physical appearance is fantastical or difficult to achieve – notably including furries.

 - Type: Gear (cyberwear)
 - Available: Common \[Low\]